-- Also, a tester should not forget to check the error messages that appears on the screen.
+- Also, a tester should not forget to check the error messages that appear on the screen.

-When a user accesses any website, the browser caches it session information inside a cookie.
-It is to save him from the hassle to log in every time he visits the site.
-A couple of things to verify here are.
+When a user accesses any website, the browser caches its session information inside a cookie.
+It is to save him from the hassle of logging in every time he visits the site.
+A couple of things to verify:

-- Make sure the cookie gets cleaned after the clearing the browser cache or after its expiry.
+- Make sure the cookie gets cleaned after clearing the browser cache or after its expiry.

 - A tester should also check by clearing the cookie and see if the website is asking for credentials or not.

-To ensure a website will run smooth, it should have a clean HTML structure complemented with optimized CSS and unique XPath.
-If it lacks in any of that, would result in incorrect workflows and bad user experience.
-There are standard W3C practices for using HTML and CSS which the website should adhere firmly.
+To ensure a website will run smoothly, it should have a clean HTML structure complemented with optimized CSS and unique XPath.
+If it lacks any of that, would result in incorrect workflows and a bad user experience.
+There are standard W3C practices for using HTML and CSS which the website should adhere firmly to.

 Usability testing confirms that the web application provides a pleasing user experience.
 Not only the testers but also the actual users or the customers of the product perform the usability testing.
-While the traditional testing carries out by a developer, designer or project manager, the usability testing avoids any bias by taking feedback from the end user.
+While traditional testing is carried out by a developer, designer, or project manager, usability testing avoids any bias by taking feedback from the end user.
 There are usually three types of usability testing to conduct usability analysis.

 Intends to analyze the usability of one website with another.
 Such tests are usually run to compare a website against peer or competitor sites.

 Whether in waterfall or agile, interface testing is essential for ensuring a positive user experience.
-There are mainly three areas that a tester should target.
+There are three main areas that a tester should target.

 An application may give access either through the UI or via the SOAP/REST APIs.
-So, both the interfaces need a through validation.
-Testers should ensure that all the requests reach the database and the response renders correctly at the client-end.
+So, both interfaces need thorough validation.
+Testers should ensure that all the requests reach the database and that the response renders correctly at the client end.

-Web server is the backend processing all the client requests.
-The Proper checks should be conducted to ensure that it should not decline any request made from either via UI or the REST API.
+The web server is the backend processing all the client requests.
+Proper checks should be conducted to ensure that it does not decline any request made either via UI or the REST API.

 First, the database should respond to all queries sent via UI or APIs.
 And any change in data should not violate the data integrity.
 Also, need to check if the data returned from the database is displaying correctly or not.
 Next, it should not permit any direct access instead should return a proper access denial message.